 If a no-contact order is in place, the Defendant is prohibited from having contact with the victim directly, indirectly, or through third parties.
 Prohibited contact includes not only in-person contact, but also contact via phone calls, text messages, over email, or through social media.
 Violation of a no-contact order is a first-degree misdemeanor.

-Overview of Self-Defense in Florida Law
+Self-Defense Law in Florida Law

 Self-defense is an affirmative defense.
 You admit that you committed the act but assert that your actions were justifiable under the circumstances.